Current Teaching Positions

-Alpha College of English is a year round adult college for English language (EL) students.
+Twin English Centre Dublin is a year round adult college for English language (EL) students.
 It also has two summer junior schools during the month of July.
 The first of these is residential for students aged 12-16 and is based in King’s Hospital College, Palmerstown.
 The second is in St Tiernan’s Community School, Dundrum, and is non residential for students aged 14-17.

-Applications (CV and cover letter), by email, to the Director of Studies at email@example.com.
+Applications (CV and cover letter), by email to email@example.com.